Sabertoothtech/Webscraping-of-Financial-News/README.md

 ### Scraping Using Beautiful Soup.

-BeautifulSoup library of python is meant for extracting data from html tags, using beautiful soup library we extracted data from news sources like Reuters, Moneycontrol, IIFL, Business standards and
+BeautifulSoup library of python is meant for extracting data from html tags.
+Using the library we extracted data from news sources like Reuters, Moneycontrol, IIFL, Business standards and
 Economic-times.

 To install beautifulSoup, type this command on terminal: